How to Get Defined Curls for Black Men with 4C Hair (Easy Routine)

 If your hair isn’t fully dry when you unravel the twists, the curls won’t set right.
 You’ll end up with frizz instead of definition.
 Be patient and let it dry all the way before picking it out.

-Full Summary For curling 4C Hair
+Full Summary for curling 4C Hair

-If you’ve read to the end or just scrolled all the way down, here’s a final table of all the curling methods for short 4C hair, and what you can do based on your commitment.
+If you’ve read to the end or just scrolled all the way down, here’s a final table of all the curling methods for 4C hair, and what you can do based on your commitment.

 Sponge Method